PeterVuyk/Livestream-manager/README.md

 # Livestream Server

-A livestream with user interface and Restful API.
+A livestream with user interface, Restful API and messaging.
 Broadcast live video content remotely to a given host.

 ## Getting Started